rezl/SubmissionStatementBot/README.md

 This guide assumes you’re using Windows and this bot's code.
 Although, this guide should work for getting a general Reddit bot running on Heroku as well.
 The main advantage of Heroku is that their base plan included enough hours to run this bot for free.

 # Setup Git
-1. Create a Github account.
-This is where we’ll be hosting the bot’s code.
+1. [Create a Github account.](https://github.com/join) This is where we’ll be hosting the bot’s code.

-2. Go to the bot repo and select ‘fork’ to create a copy of it to on your own github account.
+2. [Go to the bot repo](https://github.com/CrashAtlas/anomalies) and select ‘fork’ to create a copy of it to on your own github account.

-3.From your new repo, select ‘Clone or download’ and then ‘Download ZIP’ to download a local copy.
+3. From your new repo, select ‘Clone or download’ and then ‘Download ZIP’ to download a local copy.
 We’ll come back to this later.

 4. Make note of (copy/paste somewhere) your Reddit app’s Client ID.
 This the string directly under ‘personal use script’.
 This is your Reddit App Client ID.

 5. Make note of (copy/paste somewhere) the URL linking to your repo (e.g. https://github.com/yourusername/collapse).
 This is your Github Repo URL.

-6. Go here and install Git if you don’t have it already.
+6. [Go here and install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you don’t have it already.

 # Setup Heroku